-A student who petitions the Vice Dean, Academic and Faculty Affairs for a waiver under this rule must explain how their other professional and personal obligations will allow them satisfactorily to complete the in-class and out-of-class work that each credit requires over the course of the semester.
+A student who petitions the Vice Dean, Academics for a waiver under this rule must explain how their other professional and personal obligations will allow them satisfactorily to complete the in-class and out-of-class work that each credit requires over the course of the semester.

-- b.
+b.
 Maximum: 8 credits for the summer semester.
-Students may register for between 9 and 10 credits (between 9 and 12 credits for a full-time residency) in the summer semester with advance permission from the Vice Dean, Academic and Faculty Affairs.
+Students may register for between 9 and 10 credits (between 9 and 12 credits for a full-time residency) in the summer semester with advance permission from the Vice Dean, Academics.
 No student may register for more than 10 credits in the summer unless the student is doing a full-time summer residency.
-A student doing a full-time summer residency may register for up to 12 credits for the residency with the advance permission of both the Externship Director and the Vice Dean, Academic and Faculty Affairs, though the final decision rests with the Vice Dean, Academic and Faculty Affairs. - c.
-Maximum: 3 credits for the J-Term. - d.
+A student doing a full-time summer residency may register for up to 12 credits for the residency with the advance permission of both the Externship Director and the Vice Dean, Academics, though the final decision rests with the Vice Dean, Academics.

+c.
+Maximum: 3 credits for the J-Term.

+- d.
 A student must complete their J.D.
 Degree no earlier than 24 months and not later than 84 months after commencing law school studies, except in extraordinary circumstances.
-(See Academic Rule 1.06 D.) Students who wish to take fewer than 8 credits in the fall or spring semester should consult the Office of Financial Aid for information regarding less than part-time enrollment.

-e.
-Students registered for the term credit limit or those who may exceed the term credit limit may not audit a course during that term (See Academic Rule 1.07 E.).
+(See Academic Rule 1.06 D.) Students who wish to take fewer than 8 credits in the fall or spring semester should consult the Office of Financial Aid for information regarding less than part-time enrollment. - Students registered for the term credit limit or those who may exceed the term credit limit may not audit a course during that term (See Academic Rule 1.07 E.).
 Students may not register for or audit a course scheduled at a time that conflicts with another registered course or the registered course's capstone requirement, however small the conflict.